 A driver should not comb or adjust his or her hair while driving, as this takes focus and attention away from the road.
 Combing hair can involve looking in the rearview mirror and holding a comb, sometimes even using a second hand while doing so.
 This compromises a driver’s ability to control a vehicle and see what is going on around him or her.
 Driving is also a dangerous time to try to make adjustments to clothing, since doing so can shift the driver’s foot off the pedal.

 Shaving, particularly with an electric razor, is fairly common among certain elements of the driving population.
 Since it requires focus and attention, uses one or both hands, and often involves looking in a mirror, it’s not good to attempt while driving.
 The loud sound of an electric razor can also make it more difficult to hear other vehicles, including the sirens of emergency workers.
 Other types of grooming such as brushing teeth, wiping off hands, and using tissues also present similar distractions.

 If You Have Been in an Accident…

 Do not suffer in silence after an automobile accident.
-Put the experienced NY car accident lawyers of Wingate, Russotti, Shapiro & Halperin, LLP, to work for you.
+Put the experienced NY distracted driving accident lawyers of Wingate, Russotti, Shapiro, Moses & Halperin, LLP, to work for you.
 Call us today at (212) 986-7353 to discuss your case.